-Learn about 15 Houseplants that Remove Formaldehyde as exposure to this toxic compound can cause a lot of health issues!
+Learn about Houseplants that Remove Formaldehyde as exposure to this toxic compound can cause a lot of health issues!

 Formaldehyde possesses a carcinogenic risk and could be responsible for nose and throat cancer, according to the American Cancer Society.
-It can also irritate eyes, nose, throat and cause some other breathing problems and allergies to sensitive people.
+It can also irritate the eyes, nose, and throat and cause some other breathing problems and allergies to sensitive people.

 1. Boston Fern

-Ranks highest among all plants for its ability to filter out formaldehyde from the air, soaks up odors as well.
+- Ranks highest among all plants for its ability to filter out formaldehyde from the air soaks up odors as well.

-Grows well in containers, in a hanging basket, and indoors.
+- Grows well in containers, in a hanging basket, and indoors.

 Container Varieties

-Dallas: Rapid grower with small fronds that are easier to maintain Fluffy Duffy: Fine-textured plant Massii: Darker green in color and more dense growth habitat
+- Dallas: Rapid grower with small fronds that are easier to maintain

 Tips for Care